-All costs, whether supported by NEH funds or required cost sharing contributions (if applicable), must be reasonable, necessary to accomplish project objectives, allowable in terms of 2 CFR 200 Subpart E - Cost Principles, auditable, and incurred during the period of performance.
+All costs must be reasonable, necessary to accomplish project objectives, allowable in terms of 2 CFR 200 Subpart E - Cost Principles, auditable, and incurred during the period of performance.
 All costs are subject to audit, record retention, and other requirements set forth in 2 CFR 200 Subpart F - Audit Requirements.

 Team members who are playing a leadership role in the project should be included under A. Senior/Key Person.
 Additional team members should be included under B. Other Personnel.
-Only personnel employed by the applicant institution should be included in A. and B. Depending on their role on the project, costs for other team members may be included under F3.
+Only include personnel employed by the applicant institution in A. and B. Depending on their role on the project, costs for other team members may be included under F3.
 Consultant Services or F5.
 Subawards/Consortium/Contractual Costs.